Health & Wellness

 What is a sebaceous cyst?

 It’s essential to define what a cyst actually is before diving into this specific type.
-According to Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, these are fluid-filled pockets that can develop anywhere in a dog’s body or underneath their skin.
+According to Dr. Aliya McCullough, Fetch’s on-staff veterinarian, these are fluid-filled pockets that can develop anywhere in a dog’s body or underneath their skin.

 So, you may wonder, what makes a sebaceous cyst different from a regular cyst?
 “A sebaceous cyst is a pocket under the skin of a dog that's filled with sebum,” Dr. McCullough explains.
 “Sebum is an oily or waxy substance produced by sebaceous cells to lubricate their skin.
 Sebaceous cells, and by extension sebaceous cysts, are found around the hair follicles.”
 Unfortunately, the cause of sebaceous cysts is unknown, but they’re not usually caused by cancer, she adds.